pulumi/terraform-provider-aws/website/docs/d/ip_ranges.html.markdown

 [`service` attribute][2] documentation for other possible values.

-~> **NOTE:** If the specified combination of regions and services does not yield any CIDR blocks, Terraform will fail.
+~> **NOTE:** If the specified combination of regions and services does not yield any CIDR blocks, this call will fail.

 * `url` - (Optional) Custom URL for source JSON file.
 Syntax must match [AWS IP Address Ranges documention][1].
 Defaults to `https://ip-ranges.amazonaws.com/ip-ranges.json`.